Murray & Roberts: Gallery of projects involving Murray and Roberts

-Acquisitions
+Acquisitions and divestments

 Christiani & Nielsen

 Christiani & Nielsen started operations in South Africa as a subsidiary of the international civil engineering contractors of the same name, whereupon it became a member of the Murray & Roberts group in 1971.

 Concor

 Concor was delisted on 30 June 2006 after 100% of its share capital was purchased by Murray & Roberts.
 It changed its name when it merged with Murray & Roberts Construction (Pty) Ltd. Whilst under the control of Murray & Roberts, Concor Facility Management and Concor Property Development was closed whilst Concor Roads was merged with Concor Civils.
 Concor Technicrete was sold as a going concern.

-The Concor and Murray & Roberts construction divisions were sold to a black owned consortium, led by Southern Palace Group in late 2016 and renamed Concor Construction in May 2017.
-Concor is now certified a Level 1 BEE Company.
+After the temporary works collapse which occurred at the site of the Grayston Pedestrian and Cycle Bridge on 14 October 2015 the platform responsible for the collapse, Murray and Roberts Building and Infrastructure, was sold to a black owned consortium, led by Southern Palace Group in late 2016 and renamed Concor Construction in May 2017.
+Concor is now independent certified a Level 1 BEE Company.

 Cementation

 Subsidiary Murray & Roberts RUC, acquired Cementation Africa with effect 1 July 2004.
 Murray & Roberts sees the mining sector in Africa as one of the areas where it can substantially grow and expand its business over the long term.
 The complementary nature of the two companies was important, with the merger giving Murray & Roberts Cementation an estimated 60% market share of the hard rock underground mining construction and contracting sectors in Southern Africa.